 posted on April 16, 2015 by Willingham & Cote

-by Lee B. Reimann, Estate & Gifts, Divorce & Family Law
+by Lee B Reimann, Estate and Gifts, Divorce and Family Law

 I know that inter-generational communication around “hot button” topics, such as living arrangements, medical choices or even driving issues, can be difficult.
 My perspective comes both from my practice as an estate planning attorney, but also from my personal life as the adult child of an older parent.
 I also know that having these “difficult conversations” can be liberating for older adults, who often feel that their voice is not heard, as well as for adult children who often feel conflicted about whether they are doing the right thing for their parents.